Satay: Thailand

+In southern Thailand, particularly in Pattani, Yala and Narathiwat, satay has developed under influence from the Malay Peninsula.
+In these Muslim-majority areas, regional varieties are generally halal, with beef and chicken being the most commonly used meats, reflecting Malay culinary traditions.

 Philippines

 Satti among Muslim Filipinos is typically served with ta'mu (pusô) and a bowlful of peanut-based sauce.

 Satay proper is known as satti in the Southern Philippines (Mindanao).
 It is common in the regions of Zamboanga, Sulu Archipelago and Tawi-Tawi, which acquired satay from its proximity to Malaysia.
 Satti usually only has three small strips of roasted meat on a stick.
 Satti is usually made from chicken or beef among Muslim Filipinos, but it can also be made with pork or liver.
 It is particularly popular in Tausug cuisine and is commonly eaten as breakfast in restaurants which specialise in satti.
 It is typically served with ta'mu (pusô in other Philippine languages) and a bowlful of warm peanut-based sauce.

 In the majority of the Philippines, a similar (but native) dish to satay usually made with pork or chicken is referred to as inihaw or inasal, or by the generic English name "barbecue" (usually shortened to "BBQ").
 It is usually served glazed in a sweet-soy sauce marinade reminiscent of yakitori.
 Despite the native origins of inasal and inihaw, the English association of "barbecue" is the source of names for other popular street foods that are also served skewered, such as banana cue ("banana" + "barbecue") and camote cue ("camote (sweet potato) + barbecue").

 Offal-based versions of inihaw are also commonly sold in the Philippines as street food.
 The most popular are made from chicken or pork intestines known as isaw.
 Other variants use liver, tripe, lungs, chicken heads and feet, cubes of coagulated pork blood, and pork ears, among others.

 Annatto seeds and banana ketchup-based sauces are also widely used which gives the meat a vibrant orange or red color.